 Health & Wellness Program

-Wellness Program 2021: The publications and forms for plan year 2021 are available.
-Personal Health Assessments are being scheduled between July 1st through October 30th.
+Personal Health Assessments are being scheduled between July 10th through October 20th.

 Complete the following forms and send a copy to Human Resources, unless stated otherwise.

 A Walking Fitness Program has been designed for the well-being and good health of CCG employees.
 There are 8 different walking routes convenient for all employees who work in the Uptown area.
 Employees are encouraged to walk at least once a day or up to 5 times a week.

 Employees can walk these trails anytime including before work, during lunch and after work.
 Employees have an opportunity to take in the beautiful scenery of Uptown while getting fit.
 For employees who do not work in the Uptown Area, you are encouraged to develop a walking trail that will work for you; area parks are ideal.
 As you walk these trails, employees are encouraged to track each mile walked.
 Set a goal for the number of miles you wish to walk and set new goals once the old goal has been achieved.
 Put on our walking shoes and get ready to walk for your health and have fun doing it.
 Please find below the 8 trails and decide which direction you want to start walking FOR YOUR HEALTH.
 HAPPY TRAILING!

 Free flu shots are offered to City employees.
 The flu shots are scheduled to be given at various government buildings during the beginning of flu season (October/November).

 Nearly 1 in 3 American adults have high blood pressure.
 High blood pressure is especially dangerous because it often gives no warning signs or symptoms.
 Fortunately, you can find out if you have high blood pressure by having your blood pressure checked regularly.
 If it is high, you can take steps to lower it.
 Just as important, if your blood pressure is normal, you can learn how to keep it from becoming high.